Mike Lupica

-Michael Lupica (/ˈluːpɪkə/; born May 11, 1952) is an author and former American newspaper columnist, best known for his provocative commentary on sports in the New York Daily News and his appearances on ESPN.
+Michael Lupica (/ˈluːpɪkə/; born May 11, 1952) is an American author and former newspaper columnist, best known for his provocative commentary on sports in the New York Daily News and his appearances on ESPN.

 Biography

 Lupica was born in Oneida, New York, where he spent his pre-adolescent years, having attended St. Patrick's Elementary School through the sixth grade.
 In 1964, he moved with his family to Nashua, New Hampshire, where he attended middle school and subsequently Bishop Guertin High School, graduating in 1970.
 In 1974 he graduated from Boston College.
 He first came to prominence as a sportswriter in Pottstown, Pennsylvania.
 Lupica wrote "The Sporting Life" column at Esquire magazine for ten years beginning in the late 1980s, and currently writes a regular column for Travel + Leisure Golf.
 He has also written for Golf Digest, Parade, ESPN The Magazine, and Men’s Journal, and has received numerous awards including, in 2003, the Jim Murray Award from the National Football Foundation.